EWA JUSTKA, enquiries into the materiality of sound and light

 You couldn’t live without…

-There are few naughty things which I shouldn’t probably mention here, but apart for them, I would say books and solitude.
+There are a few naughty things which I shouldn’t probably mention here, but apart from them, I would say books and solitude.

 Website: www.ewajustka.tumblr.com